Psychiatric Services and Medication Management

 CMHC Psychiatric Staff

-• A small team of full-time psychiatrists, board certified by the American Board of Psychiatry and Neurology.
+- A small team of psychiatrists, board certified by the American Board of Psychiatry and Neurology.

-• When appropriate, trainees that include a psychiatric resident, child psychiatry fellow and/or psychiatric nurse practitioner student, -- all supervised by a CMHC psychiatrist.
+- When appropriate, trainees that include a psychiatric resident or child and adolescent psychiatry fellow who are supervised by a CMHC psychiatrist.

 What to Expect During Your Initial Meeting with a Psychiatrist

-• Psychiatric evaluation.
-Initial visits usually last an hour, and entail questions designed to get to know you, your history, and your symptoms.
+- Psychiatric evaluation.
+Initial visits are scheduled for an hour, and entail questions designed to get to know you, your history, and your symptoms.
 In most cases, treatment recommendations will be discussed.
 The psychiatrist will determine whether your needs are within the scope of CMHC services.
 If they fall beyond our service scope, an off-campus referral may be made.

-• Follow-ups for medication monitoring.
+- Follow-ups are scheduled for 30 minutes for medication monitoring.
 If the psychiatrist prescribes medication, they will ask you to schedule a follow-up appointment to assess its effectiveness.

-• Charges.
-Each psychiatric visit charge is $10.
+- Charges.
+Each psychiatric visit charge is $15 which is sent to a student’s What I Owe.
 There is a $25 charge for missed appointments and cancellations made less than 24 hours before the appointment.
-CMHC does not accept health insurance.
+CMHC Psychiatry does not require health insurance, although will inquire about health insurance to assist if lab work or referrals to other health providers are needed.

 How to Communicate With Your Psychiatrist or the Psychiatric Nurse